 FeatureCAM runs simulations best in 256 color mode or higher.
 Depending on your video settings, you might see a warning about this.
 You may ignore this warning for this tutorial.

-3. Click Eject .
-The Simulation toolbar is removed from the screen.
+3 Click Eject .
+This removes the Simulation toolbar.

 You have completed this tutorial.
 If you want to see more examples of turn/mill parts, look in the Examples/Turnmill folder.

 Creating features from 3D CAD models